Expatria-Technologies/Flexi-HAL/README.md

 11) XYZA limit switches and probe/toolsetter on breakout RJ45 connector.
 12) Flood/Mist/Spindle relay drivers.
 13) Additional auxilliary inputs and relay driver outputs.
+14) All machine facing IO is galvanically isolated from the MCU and user interfaces.

 Optimized GRBLHAL driver with is located here: https://github.com/Expatria-Technologies/STM32F4xx/releases